 The measurement of the Specific Absorption Rate (SAR) is a complicated task and the result depends on the proper functioning of many components and the correct settings of many param-eters.
 Faulty results due to drift, failures or incorrect parameters might not be recognized, since they often look similar in distribution to the correct ones.
 The Dosimetric Assessment System DASY4 incorporates a system performance check procedure to test the proper functioning of the system.
 The system performance check uses normal SAR measurements in a simplified setup (the at section of the SAM Twin Phantom) with a well characterized source (a matched dipole at a specified distance).
 This setup was selected to give a high sensitivity to all parameters that might fail or vary over time (e.g., probe, liquid parameters, and software settings) and a low sensitivity to external effects inherent in the system (e.g., positioning uncertainty of the device holder).
-The system performance check is not sufficient for calibration purposes.
+The system performance check does not replace the calibration of the components.
+The accuracy of the system performance check is not sufficient for calibration purposes.
 It is possible to calculate the field quite accurately in this simple setup; however, due to the open field situation some factors (e.g., laboratory re ections) cannot be accounted for.
 Calibrations in the at phantom are possible with transfer calibration methods, using either temperature probes or calibrated E-field probes.
 The system performance check also does not test the system performance for arbitrary field sit-uations encountered during real measurements of mobile phones.
 These checks are performed at SPEAG by testing the components under various conditions (e.g., spherical isotropy measurements in liquid, linearity measurements, temperature variations, etc.), the results of which are used for an error estimation of the system.
 The system performance check will indicate situations where the system uncertainty is exceeded due to drift or failure.

-6.1.1.2 System Performance check procedure
+7.1.1.2 System Performance check procedure